Refinance rates with Laurel Road start at 1.89%.

 - Deferment or forbearance under federal rules

-You should be confident that you can keep up on payments both now and in the future before giving up these protections.
+Before refinancing, you should be confident that you can keep up on payments, both now and in the future, before giving up these protections.

-While refinancing student loans means you’ll lose access to federal repayment plans, your lender might still provide flexible payment options.
+While refinancing student loans means you’ll lose access to federal repayment plans, your lender might still provide flexible payment options of its own.

 Check to see if they have policies that allow you to adjust your payments if you’ve hit a rough financial patch.
 You should also ask about their policies and willingness to work with borrowers who are struggling to repay.

 SoFi, for example, provides unemployment protection on its student loans, allowing borrowers to pause payments in the case of a job loss.
 SoFi even sets you up with a career coach to help you get back on your feet.
 As for your student debt, you could take a break from repayment in three-month spans — and up to 12 months overall — as long as you lost your employment through no fault of your own.
 Of course, like other forbearance periods, interest continues to accrue while you’re not making payments.

 Many private lenders, such as Laurel Road, will also honor any grace period on your existing loan — which, for federal student debt, covers the first six months after you leave school.
 So even if you refinance right after graduating, you’ll still have some payment-free time to get on your feet.

 It’s important to get the initial terms and interest rates right on your student loan refinance.
 But you should also consider the kind of experience each lender offers.